ATFutures/who3/README.md

     quantified, and provided in a form that can be applied to other cities.
 Plausible scenarios of change will include those with the following working titles:
-      - ‘Get active’, referring to a global (meaning without spatial components), citywide scenario of uptake of active transport, as a result of citywide policies to promote walking and cycling.
+      - ‘Get walking’, referring to a global (meaning without spatial input components, but with spatially distributed consequences) walking uptake, as a result of citywide policies to promote safe and attractive walking.
-        This would use appropriate baseline levels of walking and cycling as a reference, and uptake scenarios from surveys conducted in countries with high levels of walking and cycling.
+      - ‘Get cycling’, referring to a global scenario of cycling, as a result of citywide policies to provide safe cycleways.
       - ‘Car diet’, a global, citywide scenario of multi-modal transport change, showing reduced levels of driving following disincentives to own and use cars.